railsuser2014/openobject-doc-book-en/4/4_10_Accounts/4_10_Accounts_record.rst

    *Journal Entries with Distributed Amount*

-You can also specify default `Analytic Distribution` for a particular product, partner, user and company for specific time interval using the menu :menuselection:`Accounting --> Configuration --> Analytic Accounting --> Analytic Defaults.`
+You can also specify a default `Analytic Distribution` for a particular product, partner, user and company for a specific time interval using the menu :menuselection:`Accounting --> Configuration --> Analytic Accounting --> Analytic Defaults.`

 ..
 Copyright © Open Object Press.
 All rights reserved.